 motion sensor: an occupancy sensor used for exterior areas.

-.
+ultifamily residential building: a covered multifamily building containing sleeping units or more than five (5) dwelling units where occupants are primarily permanent in nature.

 multiscene control: a lighting control device or system that allows for two or more predefined lighting settings, in addition to an “all off” setting, for two or more groups of luminaires to suit multiple activities in the space, and allows the automatic recall of these settings.

-net energy: the sum of the metered energy entering the building minus metered energy leaving the building.
+net energy use: the sum of the metered and bulk fuel energy entering the building, minus the sum of metered energy leaving the building or campus.
+Renewable energy produced on a campus that is not attached to a covered building may be included.
 The same applies to portions of buildings with submetering.
 Bulk fuels are included using the equation in Section 5.2.2.1.

 nighttime hours: the period from 30 minutes before sunset to 30 minutes after sunrise. nonrenewable energy: energy other than renewable energy or recovered energy.